UkrGuru/SqlCron/README.md

 # UkrGuru.SqlCron

-UkrGuru.SqlCron is a set of functions for checking cron-expressions in T-SQL.
+UkrGuru.SqlCron is a set of T-SQL Functions for checking cron-expressions.

 This feature is used in UkrGuru.WebJobs to schedule and execute tasks.